w3c/wai-website/pages/about/using-wai-material.md

 Unless otherwise indicated, all WAI material not covered by another license is published under the [W3C Document License](https://www.w3.org/Consortium/Legal/2002/copyright-documents-20021231).

 For material under the Creative Commons License, the footer includes the license, such as: "This work is published and licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/)."

+## Videos

+You may use videos in your presentations, training, etc, if you use the entire video including the ending with the link to w3.org/WAI

+### Translations
+You may create a dubbed version in your language with the following conditions:
+1. You provide the entire video, including the ending with the link to w3.org/WAI
+3. You do an accurate transation.
+If you would like to change the wording to be smoother in your langauge, you get it approved by W3C staff before recording.
+4. You maintian accessibility:
+   4.a.
+You provide text subtitles/captions for your video.
+   4.b.
+If the video has a descriped version, you also provide a translation of the described video.
+6. Optionally, you may include your organization and logo at the beginning and/or end, indicating that you are the translating organization.
+It must be clear that the video is from W3C WAI.
+You may _not_ include your logo throughout the video.
+7. You make the video available for others to use under a Creative Commons Attribution International License.
+This includes permission for W3C to put it on our website, YouTube channel, and other places.
+8. For the original video on the W3C website, you provide a text translation of the current English VTT file.

 ## Let Us Know